I wanted to show you a few hip pain exercises that will help you get immediate relief.

 #5 – Pigeon Pose

 Start in a plank position.
-Bring one leg up, and cross your foot across your body towards the opposite shoulder.
+Bring one leg up, and cross your foot across your body toward the opposite shoulder.
 Lean into that leg and stretch out your hip.

-Perform 1 set of 2 reps, alternating back and forth between legs.
-Perform this exercise in a smooth controlled movement with a light stretch in the hip, targeting the rotators of the hip.
+Perform one set of 2 reps, alternating back and forth between legs.
+Perform this exercise in a smooth, controlled movement with a light stretch in the hip, targeting the rotators of the hip.
 The intensity is light.

 The purpose of this exercise is to target the rotators of the hips, which are often tight, leading to hip pain.

 Give those five exercises a go.
-They are effective hip pain relieving exercises that will take you a couple of minutes to do.
+They are effective hip pain-relieving exercises that will take you only couple of minutes to do.

 If you want to overcome or prevent back and lower body injuries, then click here to check out the Gluteus Medius Exercises program.